Charlie Brown: 1940s–1950s

 Charlie Brown's relationships with other Peanuts characters initially differed significantly from their later states, and their concepts were grown up through this decade until they reached their more-established forms.
 An example is his relationship with Violet Gray, to whom he was introduced in the February 7, 1951, strip.
 The two constantly remained on fairly good terms, a bit different from their later somewhat tepid relationship.
 In the August 16, 1951, strip, she called Charlie Brown a "blockhead", being the first time Charlie Brown was referred by that insult.
-The strip for November 14 of that year featured the first appearance of the famous football gag, with Violet in the role that would later be filled by Lucy.
+The strip for November 14 of that year featured the first appearance of the famous football gag, with Violet in the role that would later be filled by Lucy van Pelt.

 On May 30, 1951, Charlie Brown is introduced to Schroeder.
 As Schroeder is still a baby, Charlie Brown cannot converse with him.
 On June 1 of the same year, Charlie Brown stated that he felt like a father to Schroeder; in fact, for quite some time, he sometimes acted like a father to him, trying to teach him words and reading stories to him.
 On September 24 of that year, he taught Schroeder how to play the piano, the instrument which would later become Schroeder's trademark.
-On that year's October 10, strip, he told Schroeder the story of Beethoven and set in motion the piano player's obsession with the composer.
+On that year's October 10 strip, he told Schroeder the story of Beethoven and set in motion the piano player's obsession with the composer.
 Charlie Brown placed the Beethoven bust on Schroeder's piano on November 26, 1951.
 Later, Schroeder and Charlie Brown were portrayed as being about the same age, and Schroeder became Charlie Brown's closest friend after Linus Van Pelt.
 Schroeder became the catcher on Charlie Brown's baseball team for the first time in the April 12, 1952, strip.

 In early 1959, Charlie Brown (and other Peanuts characters) made his first animated appearances after they were sponsored by the Ford Motor Company in commercials for its automobiles, as well as for intros to The Tennessee Ernie Ford Show.
-The ads were animated by Bill Melendez for Playhouse Pictures, a cartoon studio that had Ford as a client.